newaetech/cw310-bergen-board/docs/README.md

 As an alternative, you can also take the 5V supply from the "control" USB-C controller.
 This is normally not recommended, as the current requirement can exceed what a typical computer/laptop is willing to supply out of it's USB-C port (and even worse if you use the USB-A to USB-C adapter).

+WARNING: Even though we don't recommend it, in practice it can be very handy.
+If you are working with the smaller K160T device it can be supported by the USB port power for most normal designs, and the K410T can be used for very light work.
+It's suggested to confirm the power draw with a USB current monitor in this case.
+You'll notice many of our photos of the board will have only the USB data cable attached.

 You can toggle the target portion of the power supplies off using switch S1, labelled "Tgt Power" on the PCB:

 <img src="images/cw310-tgt-power.png">